Ganjaman 2015

 "Ganjaman 2015" is a song by Swedish DJ and producer Alfons.
 The song was made for the russ from Røyken in 2015.
 The song was first released on YouTube on October 10, 2014, before being released as a single on February 11, 2015.
 The song became a big hit in Sweden, peaking at number 2 on the Sverigetopplistan, the official Swedish singles chart.
 It also charted on the top 10 on the Danish and Finnish singles charts, as well as peaking at number 1 on Poland's Airplay New chart.

-The song's lyrics are about the "Ganjaman", a man dealing in ganja and cannabis paraphernelia, who is also described as "the biggest man" from Ace of Base and from Azkaban, a fictitious prison location in Harry Potter.
+The song's lyrics are about the "Ganjaman", a man dealing in ganja and cannabis paraphernalia, who is also described as "the biggest man" from Ace of Base and from Azkaban, a fictitious prison location in Harry Potter.
 The song's lyrics also contains references to London and Jamaica.

 Background

 The song was originally made for the russ of a secondary school in Røyken, Norway.